 Can Multiple Concussions Cause Depression, Anger, or Memory Loss?

-Yes, multiple concussions can cause depression, anger, memory loss, and other symptoms that make you feel unlike yourself, this includes an increased risk of suicide (Byran and Clemans, 2013).
+Yes, multiple concussions can cause depression, anger, memory loss, and other symptoms that make you feel unlike yourself.
 Brain damage from a concussion can cause lasting emotional symptoms that do not resolve without treatment.
 Or, they may make existing struggles worse.

 Searching for a diagnosis after one or more concussions is difficult, to say the least.
-Many doctors will ignore emotional symptoms or tell you it’s all in your head.
+Some healthcare providers will ignore emotional symptoms or tell you it’s all in your head.
 And while you may find helpful coping mechanisms from a psychologist, you won’t get treatment that fixes the root cause (if it’s from a concussion).
 That cycle of being told you’re crazy — or that no one can help you — only makes symptoms worse.

 Note: Many of our patients were told that their condition is untreatable.
 That’s not true.
-Post-concussion syndrome is not a condition that many doctors treat, but it is often treatable.
+Post-concussion syndrome is not a condition that many healthcare providers treat, but it is often treatable.
 There is hope.
 To learn if you’re eligible for treatment, schedule a consultation with our staff.

 Repeated Concussions in Athletes